munzekm/MeganMunzek/index.md

 ### About Me
-Hi My name is Megan Munzek.
+Welcome!
+My name is Megan Munzek.
 I am currently a student at Allegheny College with a Major in Computer Science and a minor in Communication Arts.
-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown
 Syntax highlighted code block